benstri/benstri/README.md

 - 👋 Hi, I’m @benpjstrickland
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Engineering, and Full Stack development
-- 🌱 I’m currently learning ...
+- 🌱 I will post more on here as I go through my years at school (Year 1)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn as much as I can!
 - 📫 How to reach me : bn796303@dal.ca

 <!---